 - Treating acute pediatric infectious diarrhea

-- Decreasing the risk or duration of common infections, such as infections of the upper respiratory tract infections or gut
+- Decreasing the risk or duration of upper respiratory tract infections (such as the common cold) or gut infections

-An increasing number of studies also support probiotic health benefits beyond the digestive tract: for oral health in children, and for liver health, bacterial vaginosis, and other indications.
+An increasing number of studies also support probiotic health benefits beyond the digestive tract: for oral care in children and for liver health, bacterial vaginosis, urinary tract infections, and other indications in adults.

-A good safety profile has been documented in clinical trials for many probiotic strains; caution may be advisable in certain populations: immunocompromised individuals, those with a serious illness, those with ‘short gut’, and young infants.
+A robust safety profile has been documented in clinical trials for many probiotic strains.
+However, for certain at-risk populations, such as premature infants, immunocompromised individuals, those with a serious illness, and those with ‘short gut’, a manuscript describing precautions has been published.

-In some cases, probiotic mechanisms of action are known; in other cases, they are not known even though a health benefit has been demonstrated.
+In some cases, probiotic mechanisms of action are known; in other cases, they are not even though a health benefit has been demonstrated.
 A common misconception is that probiotics need to alter the gut microbiota in order to be effective.
-In fact, probiotics rarely take up permanent residence in the gut microbiota but may act through a number of alternative mechanisms.
+In fact, probiotics are not known to take up permanent residence in the gut despite documented health benefits.